finbourne/lusid-sdk-csharp/sdk/docs/DataTypesApi.md

             var apiInstance = new DataTypesApi(config);
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the data type summaries.
 Defaults to returning the latest version               of each summary if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing data type summaries.
 This  value is returned from the previous call.
-If a pagination token is provided, the filter, sortBy  and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, sortBy  and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'myscope'\", to filter on Schema, use \"schema eq 'string'\",               to filter on AcceptableValues use \"acceptableValues any (~ eq 'value')\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)